aswinaus/ML/README.md

-lr, wd, warmup — optimizer state adjusts smoothly; no weight destruction alpha, margin, contrast_weight — loss scaling changes; gradients shift but model weights remain intact Your fix is the standard practice: hardcode r=32 and lora_alpha=32 so all trials share identical architecture, making PBT exploitation (weight copying between trials) safe.
-The commented line #"lora_rank": [4,8,16,32] would have caused checkpoint-incompatible trials and likely RuntimeError: size mismatch or sudden loss spikes after exploitation events.
+lr, wd, warmup — optimizer state adjusts smoothly; no weight destruction alpha, margin, contrast_weight — loss scaling changes; gradients shift but model weights remain intact The fix of having lora_rank as 32 is the standard practice: hardcode r=32 and lora_alpha=32 so all trials share identical architecture, making PBT exploitation (weight copying between trials) safe.
+So #"lora_rank": [4,8,16,32] would have caused checkpoint-incompatible trials and likely RuntimeError: size mismatch or sudden loss spikes after exploitation events.

 Following the above training with Trials running in parallel :